publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch48/m__us_usc_t22_s3311.md

     (b) __Agreements__

-    For purposes of subsection (a) of this section, the term “agreement” includes—
+    For purposes of subsection (a), the term “agreement” includes—

         (1) any agreement entered into between the Institute and the governing authorities on Taiwan or the instrumentality established by Taiwan; and